JoeyBeasley/JoeySP/docs/proposal.md

 For the design, I plan to use Python.

 ## Libraries, Keys, and Tools
 My main development key is Ren'py, which runs on Python.
 It is commonly used to create visual novels.
-The drawings and character deisgns will be done on ClipStudioPaint.
+The drawings and character deisgns will be done on Clip Studio Paint.
 The voices are to be recorded in Audacity.

 ## Additional Hardware/Software
 I don't know of any additional software or equipment, outisde of maybe a Flash drive for storing data